What is a T-score, and what does it mean?

 If any of the scores in the first yellow box were lower than - 2.5, that would indicate osteoporosis.

+You’ll notice that the T-Score chart says “young adult”.
 The T-score compares your bone mass to that of a young adult with normal/peak bone mass.
 You will notice there is also a Z-score.
 The Z-score, which compares your bone to that of someone your same age.

 The T-score is what is used to determine how far off your bone density is compared to a young adult with maximal bone density.
 In other words, how has your bone aged?

 What should you be doing if you don’t know your bone density and you are worried?
 Start eating right and exercising!
-Weight training, protein, Vitamin D, and finding ways to have fun will help your bones.
+Weight training, protein, Vitamin D, calcium and finding ways to have fun will help your bones.

 I hope you find this helpful.